loveAvocado/loveAvocado/README.md

 - 👋 Hi, I’m a lovely Avocado
-- 👀 I’m interested in swimming and badminton...
+- 👀 I’m interested in swimming and reading...
-- 🌱 I’m currently learning web & English
+- 🌱 I’m currently learning Web
-- 🇺🇦 Of course, stand with Ukraine and people who suffer from tyranny..
+- 🇺🇦 Stand with Ukraine and people who suffer from tyranny..

 <!---
 loveAvocado/loveAvocado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.